derekzacharias/cyberlab/README.md

-###Run these commands and boom!
+###Run the following commands on the appropriate server!
 ```
-The DockerAndApps.sh script will install docker, docker-compose, PicoCMS,```
+The DockerAndApps.sh script will install docker, docker-compose, Portainer, juice-shop, PicoCMS.```

 ```
 txt